 In pursuit of the advancement of this crucial field, the mission of the DCB is to ensure continuity and stability in basic cancer research while encouraging and facilitating the emergence of new ideas, concepts, and technologies.
 The grants that are funded each year investigate biological aspects of every form of cancer, from targeted, long-running studies that are revealing the microscopic details of cell processes, to high-risk yet scientifically sound, innovative research approaches that hold great promise for providing key insights into tumor development.
 The Division also supports think-tanks and other meetings aimed at identifying crucial research areas that need additional funding, and works to expand new research areas by sponsoring a range of funding mechanisms and initiatives designed to enable research in the most promising areas.

-The six branches and 3 major NCI programs managed by the Division seek to advance basic cancer research through investigator-initiated research projects and programs.
+The 5 branches and 4 major NCI programs managed by the Division seek to advance basic cancer research through investigator-initiated research projects and programs.
 The scientific discoveries from this research base are critical to the NCI and the future of cancer research since they form the scientific foundation on which strategies for prevention, diagnosis and treatments for cancer are developed.